NatasaMiric/rock-papper-scissors/README.md

 [Get Emoji](https://getemoji.com/) - was used for importing the emojis.

-Google Dev Tools - to troubleshoot and test features, solve issues with responsiveness and styling.
+Google Dev Tools - to troubleshoot and test features, and solve issues with responsiveness and styling.

 [Am I Responsive?](https://ui.dev/amiresponsive) - was used to show the website image on a range of devices.

-[Adobe Color](https://color.adobe.com/create/color-wheel) - was used for creating color palette.
+[Adobe Color](https://color.adobe.com/create/color-wheel) - was used for creating a color palette.

 ## Testing